Managing analytical code development#

 • Peer review should follow a standard procedure, so that reviews are consistent.
 Reviewers should check that each change follows the agreed good practices.

-• There should be evidence that peer reviews are acted on.
+• You should evidence that peer reviews are acted on and how.
 When issues or concerns are raised, they should be addressed before the analysis is used.

-• If the product is high risk, external peer review should also be conducted.
+• If the product is high risk, you should arrange and conduct external peer review.

 How have you tested the code?#